 What are hydrofluorocarbons?

 HFCs are chemicals consisting of hydrogen, fluorine, and carbon.
-They are commonly used in air conditioning systems, in refrigeration as propellants, and in the production of insulating foams.
+They are commonly used in air conditioning systems, in refrigeration, in the production of insulating foams, and as propellants.
 There are many forms of HFCs.
 What they have in common is that they are all potent greenhouse gases, with global warming impacts as much as 11,700 times the impact of carbon dioxide.
 In Washington state, HFCs account for about 4 percent of overall greenhouse gas emissions.

 Ironically, HFCs were invented in response to a different environmental crisis: the depletion of the ozone layer.
 Prior to the 1990s, chemicals known as chlorofluorcarbons and hydrochlorofluorocarbons (CFCs and HCFCs), were widely used in refrigeration and heating and cooling systems.
 However, CFCs and HCFCs can survive in the atmosphere long enough to reach the ozone layer.
 Once there, these chemicals break down in sunlight and destroy the atmosphere's protective ozone layer in the process.
 In 1987, an international agreement called the Montreal Protocol